asolr/words.js/README.txt

 ABOUT:

-This is a JavaScript word frequency and lexer port by me Asher Martin of jspos a port of Mark Watson's FastTag Part of Speech Tagger which was itself based on Eric Brill's trained rule set and English lexicon.

-LICENSE:

-GNU LGPLv3

-FILES:

-words.js - javascript word frequency tools.
-lexicon.js_ - Javascript version of Eric Brill's English lexicon lexer.js - Lexer to break a sentence into taggable tokens (e.g. words) POSTagger.js - the Part of Speech tagger

-You'll typically need to include all 4 files.
+THIS CODE DOESN'T WORK YET and is from another project.

+I want to experiment with language processing.

 USAGE:

 var words = new Lexer().lex("This is some sample text.
-This text can contain multiple sentences.");
+This text can include a paragraph.");
 var taggedWords = new POSTagger().tag(words);
 for (i in taggedWords) {
     var taggedWord = taggedWords[i];
     var word = taggedWord[0];
     var tag = taggedWord[1];
 }

-ACKNOWLEDGEMENTS:

-Thanks to Mark Watson for writing FastTag, which served as the basis for jspos.

-Thanks to Toby Rahilly for compressing the lexicon.

 TAGS: